 Despite inherent difficulties involved with relocation, earned remittance money sent home can help improve livelihoods, and create economic stability at a national level, preventing entire families from becoming refugees.

-By understanding the root causes and patterns of human migration, experts can craft effective land management strategies, ensuring that international development and climate restoration goals are met, said Kartika Sari Juniwaty, a lecturer of development economics at the University of Indonesia, and a research associate with the Center for International Forestry Research (CIFOR).
+By understanding the root causes and patterns of human migration, experts can craft effective land management strategies, ensuring that international development and climate restoration goals are met, said Kartika Sari Juniwaty, a lecturer of development economics at the University of Indonesia, and a Center for International Forestry Research (CIFOR) Associate.

 While aspects of migration and remittance targets are sprinkled throughout the 17 U.N.
 Sustainable Development Goals (SDGs), they are specifically addressed in the social dimensions of SDGs 10 and 17.
 SDG 10 aims to reduce inequalities within and among countries.
 SDG 17 aims to strengthen implementation and revitalization of global partnerships.